Take A Tour | Renovated Retreat Part Of Charity Home event

 “It’s great for relaxing,” says Tara.

-On the exterior, worn vinyl siding was replaced with a combination of stacked stone and vinyl cedar shake, accented with a garage door replacement, shutters similar to Commercial Shutters and columns constructed of cedar.
+On the exterior, worn vinyl siding was replaced with a combination of stacked stone and vinyl cedar shake, accented with garage doors, shutters and columns constructed of cedar.
 The stacked stone exterior accents extend to a new, cozy paved patio with a wood-burning fireplace and pergola, which was designed by Jeff and built by Kidd’s.

-A new roof was added, with the aid of professionals such as Pittsburgh Roofing Company, and a shed-style extension covers a long front porch.
+A new roof was added and a shed-style extension covers a long front porch.
 Tara brought in furniture from Green Front Furniture in Farmville and commissioned some distinctive accent pieces from Roanoke’s Black Dog Salvage.
 The craftsmen there repurposed an industrial canning basket into a bar-height dining table with six wrought-iron chairs.

 “We picked out wood at their salvage yard, and they treated it and built the bench and side table, too,” Tara says.
 “They took another canning basket and cut it to use for the legs on both pieces.
 It all gives it the feel of a mountain home.”